Mukilan's invasion of Venad

-Mukilan, was a Mughal commander who attacked the southern region of Venad during the reign of Umayamma Rani and Kottayam Kerala Varma (1677–1684).
+Mukilan (maybe malayalam corruption of Mughal), was a Muslim commander or chieftain who attacked the southern region of Venad during the reign of Umayamma Rani and Kottayam Kerala Varma (1677–1684).
 He may have attacked the kingdom during the Malayalam Era 855 (AD 1680).
 This attack is also called Mughal invasion of South Kerala (Travancore).

 Attack of Venad

 The ruling power of Venad and the control of temples were under the authority of the Nair feudal lords.
 A minor dispute arose in the southern Venad region between Nair noble families, known as the Ettuveettil Pillais, and Queen Umayamma Rani.
 Exploiting this situation, the Mukhal planned a sudden invasion through the southern border of Venad, capturing the southern region of Varkala to Kalkulam (present-day Thiruvananthapuram district).

-Budhapuram in the modern day Kanya Kumari district is a place sanctified by Planet Budha's worship of Goddess Madhu Kaitabha Nasini.
-The famous Bhaktadasa Perumal Temple there was destroyed by Mukilan.

 Several historians, including P. Sankunni Menon and others, recorded that the custodians of the Padmanabhaswamy Temple and the eight feudal Nair families of Travancore, known as the Ettuveettil Pillas, locked the temple and had run away fearing caste pollution.
-Lakshita Rani went to the Nedumangad palace for safety.
+Umayamma Rani went to the Nedumangad palace for safety.

 For a period, the south of Quilon region (present-day Thiruvananthapuram district) was under the control of a Mughal commander.
 Although he did not attempt large-scale conversions, this incursion had a significant impact on the culture from the Thovala to Varkala.

+Budhapuram Bhaktadasa Perumal Temple

+Budhapuram, located in the present day Kanyakumari District, is a place sanctified by the penance of Budha for propitiating Goddess Madhukaitabha Nasini (Mahakali).
+In the 9th century CE, seventy two Yadava families led by Krishna Varman brought idols of Sree Balarama Swamy and Sree Krishna Swamy, and a hallowed Salagrama to Thiruvanananthapuram.
+They gifted the Sree Krishna idol to the King of Venad who had it installed at the Thiruvambadi Shrine within Sree Padmanabhaswamy Temple.
+The Balarama idol was gifted to Neythassery Potti, a Brahmin landlord and member of the Ettara Yogam, who constructed a grand temple at Budhapuram.
+There he consecrated the Balarama idol and a Krishna idol similar to the one in the aforesaid Thiruvambadi Shrine.
+Certain rituals were ordained in the Temple for Goddess Madhukaitabha Nasini as well.
+In the course of time, Lord Balarama and Lord Krishna of this Temple came to be known as Bhaktadasa Perumal and Rugmininatha Perumal respectively.

+As Mukilan made his entry into the southern parts of Travancore, the idols of Budhapuram were shifted to some secure place.
+Though Nairs and Channans put up a brave front, they fell before the onslaught of Mukilan's bands which destroyed the majestic Temple.